 An increase in thyroid levels increases the metabolic rate of the body.
 This increase in metabolism leads to hot flashes and excessive sweating.

 Certain drugs like anti-depressants and anti-hypertensive medications also cause hot flashes in many cases.
-The onset of hot flashes is noted after the usage of either of the drugs.
-In these cases, substituting the medicine or reducing the dosage can help reduce the hot flashes.
+The onset of hot flashes is noted after the use of either of the drugs.
+In these cases, substituting the medicine or reducing the dosage can help reduce hot flashes.

 Stress, Anxiety, and the Production of Adrenaline

 During stress or anxiety, the body increases the production of adrenaline.
-This excess of adrenaline can cause hot flashes or a general increase in the body’s temperature.
-The body feels heated, and there can be associated with the symptoms of palpitations and increased sweating.
+This excess of adrenaline can cause hot flashes or a general increase in body temperature.
+The body feels hot, and this can be associated with the symptoms of palpitations and increased sweating.

 The factors that can trigger hot flashes during menopause include smoking, obesity, alcohol, exposure to hot temperature, wearing tight clothes, stress, anxiety and excessive intake of caffeine.